Saint John, New Brunswick: Parks and nature

 Saint John is home to the historic King's Square, an urban park located in the city's Uptown region.
 Multiple historic buildings are located by the park, including the Saint John City Market, the Imperial Theatre, as well as the former Admiral Beatty Hotel.
 King's Square's counterpart, Queen Square, is another urban park located a few blocks south from it.
 Queen Square features an annual outdoor farmers market which runs through the summer months.

-Located in west Saint John is the Irving Nature Park, located in the city's west side and measuring 600 acre.
+Located in the city's west side is the Irving Nature Park, measuring 600 acre.
 Saint John is also home to Rockwood Park, a large municipal park located to the east of the Millidgeville neighbourhood.
-Designed in the 19th century by landscape designer Calvert Vaux, one of the designers for New York City's Central Park, It features 2,200 acres of park area, ten lakes, and 55 trails and footpaths.
+Designed in the 19th century by landscape designer Calvert Vaux, one of the designers of New York City's Central Park, it features 2,200 acres of park area, ten lakes, and 55 trails and footpaths.